This information will help you manage your diarrhea.

 Foods and liquids with lactose

 Lactose is a sugar that is found in milk and milk products.
 When your bowels (intestines) are irritated, they may not digest lactose completely.
-This can result in gas, stomach cramping, and diarrhea.
-Foods to avoid include:
+This can cause gas, stomach cramping, and diarrhea.
+Avoid the following foods and liquids:

 - Milk (low-fat, whole, and skim)